🔨 Miniscript Studio Intro

 Closing Thoughts

+Miniscript is changing how we approach Bitcoin script development, from manual scripting to structured, verifiable spending conditions.
 Miniscript Studio aims to bring this technology to developers at all levels through visual analysis, better error messages, automatic key management, and full descriptor and Taproot support.
+But it's not only for experienced developers, it can help beginners understand Bitcoin spending conditions more easily, using Policy language.
 Whether you're exploring your first multisig setup or designing complex vault architectures, the Studio provides the tools and information needed to build with confidence.
+Studio contains all the features I ever wanted in my Miniscript journey.

 I hope this tool helps developers explore the full potential of Miniscript.

-π Start building: https://adys.dev/miniscript
+👉 Start building: https://adys.dev/miniscript